-On January 1, 2021, First Mining and Mr. Engquist entered into an amended and restated employment agreement (the "Engquist Agreement") which superseded the previous employment agreement between First Mining and Mr. Engquist.
-Pursuant to the Engquist Agreement, effective January 1, 2021: (i) Mr. Engquist's annual base salary was increased to \$245,000 per year; (ii) if Mr. Engquist is terminated for a reason other than cause, his vested options shall be exercisable until the date that is 12 months from the date of termination of his employment and the Company shall pay Mr. Engquist a lump sum equal to 6 months of his base salary at the time of termination plus an additional 1 month of base salary for each year of service completed after the first anniversary of his hire date up to a maximum of 24 months' base salary, plus an additional amount that is equal to 50% of the aggregate of the total cash bonuses received by Mr. Engquist in the two full calendar years immediately preceding the termination of his employment; and (iii) if there is a Change of Control and Mr. Engquist is terminated for a reason other than cause, the Company shall pay Mr. Engquist a lump sum equal to 18 months of his base salary at the time of such termination, plus an additional amount equal to the aggregate of the total cash bonuses paid to Mr. Engquist in the two full calendar years immediately preceding the termination of his employment, and all unvested Awards held by Mr. Engquist at that time shall immediately become fully vested.
-If Mr. Engquist wishes to resign, he would need to provide the Company with at least 2 months' advance written notice.
+Pursuant to an employment agreement dated July 29, 2022, entered into between Lisa Peterson and First Mining (the "Peterson Agreement"), Ms. Peterson was hired as First Mining's Chief Financial Officer, effective September 16, 2022.
+Under the Peterson Agreement: (i) Ms. Peterson's received an annual base salary of \$250,000 per year; (ii) if Ms. Peterson is terminated for a reason other than cause, her vested options shall be exercisable until the date that is 12 months from the date of termination of her employment and the Company shall pay Ms. Peterson a lump sum equal to 6 months of her base salary at the time of termination plus an additional 1 month of base salary for each year of service completed after the first anniversary of her hire date up to a maximum of 24 months' base salary, plus an additional amount that is equal to 50% of the aggregate of the total cash bonuses (including, for greater certainty, the grant date value of any RSUs granted in lieu of a cash bonus otherwise payable) received by Ms. Peterson in the two full calendar years immediately preceding the termination of her employment; and (iii) if there is a Change of Control and Ms. Peterson is terminated for a reason other than cause, the Company shall pay Ms. Peterson a lump sum equal to 18 months of her base salary at the time of such termination, plus an additional amount equal to the aggregate of the total cash bonuses paid to Ms. Peterson in the two full calendar years immediately preceding the termination of her employment, and all unvested Awards held by Ms. Peterson at that time shall immediately become fully vested.
+If Ms. Peterson wishes to resign, she would need to provide the Company with at least 2 months' advance written notice.
+On July 21, 2023, Ms. Peterson received a salary increase to \$275,000 per year.
+On February 14, 2024, Ms. Peterson received a salary increase to \$300,000 per year.
+On February 14, 2025, following a recommendation from the Compensation Committee, First Mining increased Ms. Peterson's annual base salary to \$307,500 per year, with such increase retroactive to January 1, 2025.